chenxinye/mhodlr/docs/source/start.rst

 Setup
 -------------

+The support Matlab releases for running ``mhodlr``: MATLAB2023a, MATLAB2023b, MATLAB2024a, MATLAB2024b.

 One can easily install ``mhodlr`` by simply downloading the software from the `GitHub Link <https://github.com/inEXASCALE/mhodlr>`_

 Or use the bash command if git is installed: